lukewegryn/pencil_code/lecture_1/lecture1_outline.md

     - Encourage laughter
 - **Debrief**
     - What is difficult about giving instructions?
-    - Expecation vs what happened
+    - Expectation vs what happened
 - **Say**
     - We will have Pencil Code Cards in this apprenticeship
-    - Each card will challenge you to create a piece of code (intructions)
+    - Each card will challenge you to create a piece of code (instructions)
     - We are going to try human coding now
         - Show a human coding card, and demonstrate how to follow it
 - **Facilitate**